 Is tree surgery a dangerous job?

-Statistically urban tree management is the most dangerous job there is by fatalities per capita.
-For a point of reference more people die carrying our tree removal or trimming than in mining and construction combined.
-Again it’s on a per capita bases.
+Statistically, urban tree management is the most dangerous job there is by fatalities per capita.
+For a point of reference, more people die carrying our tree removal or trimming than in mining and construction combined.
+Again, it’s on a per capita basis.